tedhagos/tedhagos.github.com/_posts/2008-2-12-osx-cheatsheet.md

 The JDK nor the JRE is not included on Mountain Lion anymore, but it fairly easy to get.
 Open a Terminal.app session and type <span class="codeblock">java</span>, it should launch a window asking you if you want to install Java.

+The Java Development Kit (JDK) in your OSX 10.8 Mountain Lion will be wiped out after upgrading to OSX Maverick.
+During the upgrade from 10.7 to 10.8, typing

 **JAVA 8**

 Don't install the EA release from Oracle, not on your workhorse machine.
 If you just want to play around with JDK8, get it at [java8.jdk.net/download](http://java8.jdk.net/download) or [java8.jdk.net/lambda](http://java8.jdk.net/lambda).
 Untar the downloaded files, then set softlinks to executables.